Learn more about the astonishing group of speakers who will share bold ideas, tough truths and jaw-dropping creative

 Parker interviewed more than 100 gatherers and wove together their wisdom and her own experiences in her acclaimed book The Art of Gathering.
 She has worked on racial dialogues on American campuses and peace-building projects in India, Africa and the Arab world.

 Barbara J. King writes and speaks about the thinking and feeling abilities of animals ranging from our closest living relatives, monkeys and apes, to orcas and octopuses.
-In her own words: "After 28 years of teaching anthropology at the College of William and Mary, I'm now a full-time freelance science writer and speaker and cat rescuer.
+In her own words: "After 28 years of teaching anthropology at the College of William and Mary, I’m now a full-time freelance science writer and speaker.
 My husband and I care for homeless cats and spend all the time we can in nature.
-For work I've observed baboons in Kenya, and gorillas and bonobos in captivity, and for pleasure bison in Yellowstone.
+For work, I’ve observed baboons in Kenya, and gorillas and bonobos in captivity, and for pleasure bison in Yellowstone.
 I focus on how the science of animal cognition and emotion might help animals.

 "My books take up topics ranging from animal grief to who (not what) we eat and how religion evolved, tied together by my focus on animals.
 I wrote weekly for six years for NPR about science, and my work has appeared in Scientific American, Aeon and Undark magazines.
-I love giving public science talks and am active daily on Twitter."
+I love giving public science talks and I am active daily on Twitter @bjkingape."

 Jon M. Chu is known for his visually stunning blockbuster films, as well as his kinetic work across various genres, from groundbreaking series to commercials and films.
 Most recently, Chu directed the worldwide phenomenon Crazy Rich Asians, which has earned more than $175 million in the United States alone.
 The film is the first non-period studio picture in more than 25 years to feature an all-Asian cast, and it represents a new chapter in Chu's 10-year career.